primefaces/primefaces/docs/7_1/components/schedule.md

-styleClass | Visual style class to enable multi resource display. data | Optional data you can set to be represented by Event. editable | Whether the event is editable or not. description | Tooltip text to display on mouseover of an event. url | Events with url set, do not trigger the selectEvent but open the url instead. renderingMode | Which event rendering mode of the full calendar should be used?
+styleClass | Visual style class to enable multi resource display. data | Optional data you can set to be represented by Event. editable | Whether the event is editable or not. overlap | If false (default), prevents this event from being dragged/resized over other events.
+Also prevents other events from being dragged/resized over this event. description | Tooltip text to display on mouseover of an event. url | Events with url set, do not trigger the selectEvent but open the url instead. renderingMode | Which event rendering mode of the full calendar should be used?